 The FCA has the power to make and enforce the law as it sees fit.
 It can initiate law enforcement proceedings against anyone for insider dealing or market manipulation.
 It can also prosecute firms and their officers for breaches of money laundering regulations.

-This power is bestowed by the UK government, which it uses to regulate the financial services industry.
 The FCA is also responsible for ensuring fair competition, overseeing the conduct of all financial services firms and preventing market abuse.

 It’s worth noting that the FCA is funded entirely by the firms they regulate.
 The FCA must authorise financial services providers before conducting business in the UK.
 Authorised firms must meet minimum standards and agree to comply with the rules and principles set by the FCA.